Salah-A-hmed/ML-Intro-Practical-Guide/End_to_End_ML_Lifecycle/README.md

 * `scikit-learn` → for training ML models, preprocessing, and evaluation
 * `pickle` → for saving and loading trained models
 * `streamlit` → for creating interactive apps that anyone can use

-> **Tip:** Each library has a specific role.
-For example, `scikit-learn` is the main library for machine learning in Python.

 ---

 ### 1️⃣ Data Collection